SmartTransitLab/real-option-code/README.md

-# Switching option code with U-O stochastic process
+# Switching option code with O-U stochastic process

 Sample code used for switching options with the O-U stochastic process in this study can be found in the repository.